 I have encountered numerous instances where people face an identity crisis, but in the last few months the ‘digital identity’ crisis has been the most talked about.
 I typically relate this to the good old days when we used to attend conferences and seminars.
 I would bump into some people who knew me by name, and I, for goodness sake could not place them, forget recollecting their name!
 This is exactly the way a customer feels when he goes ‘unrecognized’.
 Today, the customer is all over the digital landscape.
 He is leaving his imprint everywhere.
 The trouble for marketers is – how do I correctly identify this person?

 There is enough if not too much data flowing into the system, but the core issue is that a lot of it is duplicate, incomplete, inaccurate, and disconnected customer data.
-Marketers find it very difficult to identify or let me say ‘recognise’ the customer.
-In my numerous interactions with Marketers this is emerging as the single biggest challenge in providing relevant, context driven experiences.
+Marketers find it very difficult to identify or let me say ‘recognize’ the customer.
+In my numerous interactions with Marketers, this is emerging as the single biggest challenge in providing relevant, context driven experiences.
 I can assure you that the amount of time I have spent in customer single view meetings working on identity resolution discussions is disproportionately high.
-There are a lot of marketing automation tools, customer journey maps, AI & ML assisted analytical models but without the identifying or ‘recognising’ of the customer all the other efforts will still remain hugely sub-optimal.
-Forrester defines identify resolution as -The process of integrating identifiers across available touchpoints and devices with behaviour, transaction, and contextual information into a cohesive and addressable consumer profile for marketing analysis, orchestration, and delivery.
+There are a lot of marketing automation tools, customer journey maps, AI & ML assisted analytical models but without the identifying or ‘recognizing’ of the customer all the other efforts will still remain hugely sub-optimal.
+Forrester defines identify resolution as – the process of integrating identifiers across available touchpoints and devices with behaviour, transaction and contextual information into a cohesive and addressable consumer profile for marketing analysis, orchestration, and delivery.

 The main benefits of customer recognition or identity resolution are –